House Tour Where can I put my Endless Pool?

 - Our optional covers also reduce heat loss and have some form of locking mechanism.

-- Locating an Endless Pool above ground floor requires the review of a professional engineer to ensure that the upper-floor room has the structural integrity to support the weight of an Endless Pool.
+- Locating an Endless Pool above the ground floor requires the review of a professional engineer to ensure that the upper-floor room has the structural integrity to support the weight.

-- Endless Pools highly recommends that both the pool and Water Quality System be located near a floor drain or that a sump pump be installed.
-In addition, the area surrounding the pool should be protected and appropriate floor and wall covering materials utilized.
+- Endless Pools highly recommends that both the pool and water quality system be located near a floor drain or have a sump pump.

 Outdoor Pool Considerations

-- We strongly recommend our BiFold Rigid cover as it provides the best insulation, keeps out debris and leaves, helps reduce heat loss, and unwanted access to the pool.
+- We strongly recommend our BiFold Rigid cover to secure against heat loss, debris, and unwanted access.

-- If you decide to excavate for an in-ground or partially in-ground pool, you should first determine the height of the site's water table.
+- If you decide to excavate, you should first determine the height of the site's water table.